Sara Underwood Channels Princess Leia In Cleavage-Baring Halloween Costume

 “Best photos ever!” one admirer wrote.

-“Didn’t think you could get any sexier, but here we are!”
+“Didn’t think you could get any sexier, but here we are!” another fan remarked.

-“So looking forward to the next movie… Just wish you were a part of it,” commented another fan.
+“So looking forward to the next movie… Just wish you were a part of it,” commented another follower.

 Sara may not be in the next Star Wars movie, but she is the star in her own show.
 The beauty boasts 9.2 million followers on Instagram, and will surely pick up more followers after Monday’s post.

-The stunner just recently returned from a vacation in Utah, where she took several photos of her modeling a variety of outfits.
+The stunner just recently returned from a vacation to Utah, where she took several photos of her modeling a variety of outfits.
 As The Inquisitr reported, she rocked a pair of jean shorts and a crop top while she was there.

 Fans wanting to see more of Sara can follow her Instagram account.